Share this article

 Watching over these changes is one rarely mentioned woman who remains to be celebrated.
 She sits in the landscaped gardens, quietly and steadfastly watching over the Hospice and everything that happens in it: Lucy Churchill’s ‘Figure of a Woman’.

-Here, we take the opportunity to find out more about where the fondly regarded sculpture came from, as well as the inspiration and talent of the woman behind her.
+Here, in our #HospiceArtStory, we take the opportunity to find out more about where the fondly regarded sculpture came from, as well as the inspiration and talent of the woman behind her.

 How it began